nirmit-gangani/nirmit-gangani/README.md

-- 👋 Hi, I’m @nirmit-gangani
+- 👋 Hi, I’m @Nirmit-Gangani
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning "pacman" , "kotlin" , "perl" , "ruby"  .
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me with whiteHat junior.
+- 📫 How to reach me with nirmitgangani@gmail.com.

 <!---
 nirmit-gangani/nirmit-gangani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.